JCDecaux sees Russian opportunity in 2012

-DAVOS, Switzerland (Reuters) - JCDecaux (JCDX.PA: Quote), Europe's largest outdoor advertising group, sees an opportunity to crack the lucrative Russian market in 2012, its co-Chief Executive Jean-Francois Decaux told Reuters on Saturday.
+DAVOS, Switzerland (Reuters) - JCDecaux JCDX.PA, Europe's largest outdoor advertising group, sees an opportunity to crack the lucrative Russian market in 2012, its co-Chief Executive Jean-Francois Decaux told Reuters on Saturday.

 The group, which is present in Ukraine, dropped acquisition plans for Russia in late 2008 due to tough market conditions.